top of page

 • custom events or facts

-The next thing I invite you to do is identify relationships, particularly if a relationship is not biological.
+Next, I invite you to identify relationships, particularly if a relationship is not biological.
 This feature allows us to keep track of step-parents, foster parents, guardians, and the like.

 After specifying the relationship, decide which parental couple should appear on the family tree (the pedigree or fan chart).

 I typically leave the adoptive parents as the preferred parents for my Grandma Louise on the fan charts.
-Since Grannie was adopted as a baby, her adopted parents are the only folks my aunts and cousin ever knew.
+Since Grannie was adopted as a baby, her adoptive parents are the only folks my aunts and cousins ever knew.

 However, you can change the preferred parentage at any time.
-For example, when I'm working on the biological lines for Louise, I will often switch the preferred parents for a short time before reverting to the other couple.
+For example, when I'm working on Louise's biological lines, I often switch the preferred parents for a short time before reverting to the other couple.

-Caution: I really and truly hope your family doesn't battle over which couple to mark as the preferred couple.
-Keep in mind that the changes are often temporary.
-So, allow sometime before you make a change.
+Caution: I really and truly hope your family doesn't battle over which couple to mark as preferred.
+Remember that the changes are often temporary, so allow sometime before you make a change.

 Collect and Share Your Notes

-On the Collaborate Tab for Emily Huldah Sprague, you'll see notes under the title "Biographical Sketch."
+On the Collaborate Tab for Emily Huldah Sprague, you'll see notes under "Biographical Sketch."
 Here's a sample of that note:

 Her mother died when she was 4 years old (Lydia Barrus)

-She and sister Barbara lived with grandparents until her father remarried (Mary Weatherbee)
+She and her sister Barbara lived with her grandparents until her father remarried (Mary Weatherbee)

 She was baptized by her father, Festus Sprague.